Microsoft global network

 Every day, customers around the world connect and pass trillions of requests to Microsoft Azure, Bing, Dynamics 365, Microsoft 365, XBox, and many others.
 Regardless of type, customers expect instant reliability and responsiveness from our services.

 The Microsoft global network (WAN) is a central part of delivering a great cloud experience.
-Connecting our Microsoft data centers across 61 Azure regions and large mesh of edge-nodes strategically placed around the world, our global network offers both the availability, capacity, and the flexibility to meet any demand.
+The global network connects our Microsoft data centers across 61 Azure regions with a large mesh of edge-nodes strategically placed around the world.
+The Microsoft global network offers both the availability, capacity, and the flexibility to meet any demand.

 Get the premium cloud network

 Opting for the best possible experience is easy when you use Microsoft cloud.
 From the moment when customer traffic enters our global network through our strategically placed edge-nodes, your data travels through optimized routes at near the speed of light.
-This ensures optimal latency for best performance.
 These edge-nodes, all interconnected to more than 4000 unique Internet partners (peers) through thousands of connections in more than 175 locations, provide the foundation of our interconnection strategy.

-Whether connecting from London to Tokyo, or from Washington DC to Los Angeles, network performance is quantified and impacted by things such as latency, jitter, packet loss, and throughput.
-At Microsoft, we prefer and use direct interconnects as opposed to transit-links, this keeps response traffic symmetric and helps keep hops, peering parties and paths as short and simple as possible.
+Whether connecting from London to Tokyo, or from Washington DC to Los Angeles, latency, jitter, packet loss, and throughput affect network performance.
+At Microsoft, we choose and utilize direct interconnects instead of transit-links.
+This approach ensures symmetric response traffic and helps to minimize hops, peering parties, and paths to keep them as short and simple as possible.

-For example, if a user in London attempts to access a service in Tokyo, then the Internet traffic enters one of our edges in London, goes over Microsoft WAN through France, our Trans-Arabia paths between Europe and India, and then to Japan where the service is hosted.
+For example, if a user in London accesses a service in Tokyo, the Internet traffic enters one of our edges in London, travels over the Microsoft WAN through France, our Trans-Arabia paths between Europe and India, and then to Japan where the service resides.
 Response traffic is symmetric.
-This is sometimes referred as cold-potato routing which means that the traffic stays on Microsoft network as long as possible before we hand it off.
+This data travel is referred to as cold-potato routing.
+Traffic stays on Microsoft network as long as possible before it's handed off.

-So, does that mean any and all traffic when using Microsoft services?
-Yes, any traffic between data centers, within Microsoft Azure or between Microsoft services such as Virtual Machines, Microsoft 365, XBox, SQL DBs, Storage, and virtual networks are routed within our global network and never over the public Internet, to ensure optimal performance and integrity.
+So, does that mean all traffic when using Microsoft services?
+Yes, any traffic between data centers, within Microsoft Azure or between Microsoft services such as Virtual Machines, Microsoft 365, XBox, SQL DBs, Storage, and virtual networks routes within our global network and never over the public Internet.
+This routing ensures optimal performance and integrity.

 Our network is your network

-We have put two decades of experience, along with massive investments into the network, to ensure optimal performance at all times.
+We have put two decades of experience, along with massive investments into the network, to always ensure optimal performance.
 Businesses can take full advantage of our network assets and build advanced overlay architectures on top.

 Microsoft Azure offers the richest portfolio of services and capabilities, allowing customers to quickly and easily build, expand, and meet networking requirements anywhere.
-Our family of connectivity services span virtual network peering between regions, hybrid, and in-cloud point-to-site and site-to-site architectures as well as global IP transit scenarios.
-For enterprises looking to connect their own datacenter or network to Azure, or customers with massive data ingestion or transit needs, ExpressRoute, and ExpressRoute Direct provide options up to 100 Gbps of bandwidth, directly into Microsoft's global network at peering locations across the world.
+Our family of connectivity services spans virtual network peering between regions, hybrid, and in-cloud point-to-site and site-to-site architectures as well as global IP transit scenarios.
+Enterprises seeking to connect their datacenter or network to Azure or customers with significant data ingestion or transit needs can choose from options such as ExpressRoute and ExpressRoute Direct.
+These options provide bandwidth of up to 100 Gbps directly into Microsoft's global network at peering locations worldwide.

 ExpressRoute Global Reach is designed to complement your service provider's WAN implementation and connect your on-premises sites across the world.
-If you run a global operation, you can use ExpressRoute Global Reach in conjunction with your preferred and local service providers to connect all your global sites using the Microsoft global network.
-Expanding your new network in the cloud (WAN) to encompass large numbers of branch-sites can be accomplished through Azure Virtual WAN, which brings the ability to seamlessly connect your branches to Microsoft global network with SDWAN & VPN devices (that is, Customer Premises Equipment or CPE) with built-in ease of use and automated connectivity and configuration management.
+If you run a global operation, you can use ExpressRoute Global Reach with your preferred and local service providers to connect all your global sites using the Microsoft global network.
+You can expand your cloud-based WAN to include a significant number of branch-sites using Azure Virtual WAN.
+This service enables you to connect your branches to Microsoft's global network seamlessly, using SDWAN and VPN devices (Customer Premises Equipment or CPE) with built-in ease of use and automated connectivity and configuration management.

 Well managed using software-defined innovation

-Running one of the leading clouds in the world, Microsoft has gained a lot of insight and experience in building and managing high-performance global infrastructure.
+As one of the world's top cloud providers, Microsoft has acquired substantial insight and expertise in constructing and managing high-performance global infrastructure.

 We adhere to a robust set of operational principles:

-- Deploy new features with zero impact to end users.
+Deploy new features with zero effect to end users.

-- Use unified and software-defined Networking technology to control all hardware elements in the network.
-Eliminating duplication and reduce failures.
+Use unified and software-defined Networking technology to control all hardware elements in the network.
+To eliminate duplication and reduce failures.